EverestWorks/EverTerm/README.md

-# Everest-Tools
+# EverTerm
-A toolset for Windows written in Python!
+A terminal for Windows written in Python!

 Current Stats: